Resources for Members of the United States Armed Forces and Their Families

 Honorably Discharged Military Members

-Expedited application assistance is available for an applicant that served as an active duty member of the United States military and was honorably discharged.
+Expedited licensure is available for an applicant that served as an active duty member of the United States Armed Forces and was honorably discharged.

 - Expedited application processing.

 - Evaluation of comparable military education and/or experience to satisfy training-related licensure requirements.

 - Direct telephone and email contact with BAR Licensing staff.